This page was reviewed under our medical and editorial policy by

 Checkpoint inhibitors, where cancer cell signals that trick the immune system into thinking they’re healthy cells are disrupted, exposing them to attack by the immune system

-Cytokines, where protein molecules called cytokines—those that help regulate and direct the immune system—are synthesized in a laboratory and then injected into the body in much larger doses than are produced naturally
+Cytokines, which are protein molecules that help regulate and direct the immune system that are synthesized in a laboratory and then injected into the body in much larger doses than are produced naturally

 Cancer vaccines, which may reduce the risk of cancer by attacking viruses that cause cancer, or may treat cancer by stimulating the immune system to attack cancer cells in a specific part of the body